kilometers/html2pdf/README.md

 # Welcome

-This is an humble express server which accepts a url and returns raw PDF data.
+This is an humble NodeJS Express server which accepts a url and returns raw PDF data.

 # Getting Started